Schedule

 ISL 3.3 and 3.5 | [slides] |

-Lecture 6 | Tuesday Jan 30 |
+Lecture 6 | Tuesday Jan 28 |

-Performance evaluation and model comparison Choosing the right model: accuracy vs speed vs interpretability; metrics for supervised learning performance evaluation: types of errors, receiver operating characteristics curves, and confusion matrices |
+Performance evaluation: metrics for regression/classification Choosing the right model: accuracy vs speed vs interpretability; metrics for supervised learning performance evaluation: types of errors, receiver operating characteristics curves, and confusion matrices |

 ISL 4.1, 4.2, and 4.3 | [slides] |

-Lecture 7 | Thursday Feb 1 |
+Lecture 7 | Thursday January 30 |

-Resampling methods for performance evaluation: model validation and testing strategies How to use model performance metrics to measure metrics of generalization performance; resampling techniques: training, testing, and validation datasets and cross validation; common pitfalls around biased sampling and data snooping/leakage |
+Experimental designs for evaluating generalization performance and model comparison How to construct effective experimental designs for evaluating and comparing models; using model performance metrics to measure generalization performance; resampling techniques: training, testing, and validation datasets and cross validation; common pitfalls around biased sampling and data snooping/leakage |

 ISL 5.1 and 5.2 | [slides] |

-Deliverable | Monday Feb 5 |
+Deliverable | Wednesday Feb 5 |

 Assignment #2 Due (at 9pm) Supervised Machine Learning Fundamentals |